UstadMobile/eXePUB/doc/README.md

 See the [Idevice-HOWTO.md](Idevice-HOWTO.md) for a guide.

+## Make a new style

+We're working on that.
+Watch this space....

 ## Setup Eclipse for eXeLearning development

 This is a rough guide to using Eclipse for developing with eXe.
 Tested with Eclipse 4.2.2 on Ubuntu 13.10 .  _You don't need to do this if you just want to develop idevice templates._